-WEL 2350 INTERCOLLEGIATE SPORTS
+WEL 2350 INTERCOLLEGIATE SPORTS 1 credit

 Intercollegiate participation in baseball, basketball, cheerleading, volleyball, lacrosse, tennis, golf, softball, soccer, track/ field, cross-country, and/or football.
 May be taken only one time for one credit hour.
 Must be taken in the semester the sport is in season.
-Pass/fail credit.
+Pass/fail credits.